Xavier Martínez: Writings

+Under the influence of his friend the poet George Sterling, Martinez wrote poetry.
+His poem "Mictlan" was selected for publication in the Book Club of California's prestigious 1925 anthology Continent's End: An Anthology of Contemporary California Poets.

 During the last two decades of his life, Martinez became increasingly interested in his indigenous Mexican heritage.
 He published poetry and philosophic writings in a column entitled "Notas de un Chichimeca" in the Hispano-Americano, San Francisco's Spanish-language newspaper.

 Death

 In 1941, Martinez became ill.
 Elsie brought him to Carmel to be with her, their daughter, and Harriet Dean.
 He was with Elsie for seven months before he died on January 13, 1943.

 Permanent collections

 Xavier Martinez' paintings are held in the following museums: